Cerebras/online-normalization/online-norm/pytorch/README.md

 #### Added

-- Added [activation clamping](LinkToActClampPaper) as an error checking mechanism (ecm) and make it the default ecm.
+- Added [activation clamping](https://www.cerebras.net/error-compensation-mechanism-in-online-normalization/) as an error compensation mechanism (ecm) and make it the default ecm.

 ### 2020-04-01